serynabatov/a-GPUBenchmark/README.md

 The code in this repository is licensed under the terms of the [Apache License version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-# How To Run It
+# How To Run It (Localy)

 Before running the container you should know the name of the user that will use the application and his/her id under the system.
-After you checked it you should change the lines **37-38** in the DockerFile
+After you checked it you should change the lines **9, 30, 37** in the DockerFile

 ```
 RUN useradd -u {id} {username}